Brand awareness: Top-of-mind awareness

 top-of-mind awareness.
-Consequently, one of the goals for most marketing communications is to increase the probability that consumers will include the brand in their consideration sets.
+Focusing on brand awareness and gaining brand equity, companies work to achieve an increased probability that consumers will include the brand in their consideration sets.

 By definition, top-of-mind awareness is "the first brand that comes to mind when a customer is asked an unprompted question about a category."
 When discussing top-of-mind awareness among larger groups of consumers (as opposed to a single consumer), it is more often defined as the "most remembered" or "most recalled" brand name(s).